Byron Lee and the Dragonaires: History

 The WIRL name had remained with its division in Barbados and had remained the ever-popular brand of Bajan music until 1995, when it changed its name to E.A.
-Best Music Ltd, and eventually to its current name, Caribbean Records - still the major record company and distributor of Barbados.
-Back in Jamaica, Dynamic had become a bigger force than ever before, investing in presenting more of Jamaica's talent to vinyl, including Toots & the Maytals, Eric Donaldson, John Holt, Barry Biggs, Freddie McKay, Tommy McCook, and Max Romeo, issued on imprints such as Jaguar, Panther, Afrik, and Dragon.
+Best Music Ltd, and eventually to its current name, Caribbean Records—still the major record company and distributor of Barbados.
+Back in Jamaica, Dynamic had become a bigger force than ever before, investing in pressing more of Jamaica's talent to vinyl, including Toots & the Maytals, Eric Donaldson, John Holt, Barry Biggs, Freddie McKay, Tommy McCook, and Max Romeo, issued on imprints such as Jaguar, Panther, Afrik, and Dragon.

 In 1974, the band played at Trinidad and Tobago's carnival for the first of many times, and the same year they released the Carnival in Trinidad album.
 They would release both reggae and carnival-oriented albums throughout the 1970s, and in 1975 took in another genre with the Disco Reggae album, released on Mercury Records in the US.

 The band played at the Reggae Sunsplash festival in both 1978 and 1979, and were one of the main backing bands in 1982.
 They would also appear in 1984 and 1990.

 From 1979, the Dragonaires output was heavily concentrated on calypso, soca, and mas, regularly performing at Trinidad and Tobago's carnival, and also touring the Caribbean and North America.
-It was during this time that many of their most famous calypso songs were recorded, including the smash hit "Tiny Winey" (1984).
+It was during this time that many of their most famous calypso songs were recorded, including the hit "Tiny Winey" (1984).

 Throughout the 1990s they were also regulars at Jamaica's carnival, and their "Dance Hall Soca" hit (recorded with Admiral Bailey) was credited with starting the ragga-soca craze of the late 1990s.

-The band continue to tour, recently performing with Kevin Lyttle at the Cricket World Cup 2007 opening ceremony.
+The band continued to tour, performing with Kevin Lyttle at the Cricket World Cup 2007 opening ceremony.

 Byron Lee died on 4 November 2008, aged 73, from cancer.

 The band has continued since Lee's death, with the name initially slightly altered to Byron Lee's Dragonaires.
 They later changed the band name to The Dragonaires as they were no longer able to use Lee's name.

-In August 2014 it was announced that Carl Brady would receive the Order of Distinction in October that year.
+In August 2014, it was announced that Carl Brady would receive the Order of Distinction in October that year.